Menu

 28 asthma home visiting programs make up the Asthma Mitigation Project

-100+ community health workers build their capacity each year to improve asthma management skills and be able to offer critical tools that help adults and children control their asthma
+100+ Community Health Workers build their capacity each year to improve asthma management skills and be able to offer critical tools that help adults and children control their asthma

-92% of participants in the Asthma Mitigation Project felt comfortable with their home visitor (community health worker or Promotora)
+92% of participants in the Asthma Mitigation Project felt comfortable with their home visitor (Community Health Worker or Promotora)

-96% of participants in the Asthma Mitigation Project felt that their home visitor (community health worker or Promotora) respected their families' cultural, racial, or ethnic beliefs and values
+96% of participants in the Asthma Mitigation Project felt that their home visitor (Community Health Worker or Promotora) respected their families' cultural, racial, or ethnic beliefs and values

 Asthma disproportionately affects low-income communities and communities of color.
-The Public Health Institute’s Regional Asthma Management & Prevention (RAMP) program remains committed to addressing health inequities and bridging the health gaps that exist in asthma care, management and outcomes and does this by advocating for much-need policies and programs.
+Community Health Workers or Promotoras play an essential role in asthma management and helping to bridge the gap between patients and providers.
+The Public Health Institute’s Regional Asthma Management & Prevention (RAMP) program remains committed to addressing health inequities that exist in asthma care, management and outcomes and does this by building the capacity of Community Health Workers, providing technical assistance to asthma home visiting programs and advocating for much-needed policies and programs in California.

-Many asthma home visiting programs rely on community health workers to provide home visiting services and offer critical tools to help adults and children control their asthma and be healthy and active.
-The new policies have positive implications for communities most affected by asthma.
-Community health workers or Promotoras are a central part of the success of the Asthma Management Project, and work closely with community members and partners to address disparities related to asthma and bridge the health gap.
-The community health workers serve as an extension of public health or healthcare and build their capacity to improve asthma management through RAMP workshops which offer training, tools and support and are held multiple times throughout the year.
+Community Health Workers or Promotoras are a central part of the success of the statewide Asthma Management Project and work closely with community members and partners to address disparities related to asthma and bridge the health gap.
+The Community Health Workers serve as an extension of public health or healthcare and build their capacity to improve asthma management through RAMP workshops which offer training, tools and support and are held multiple times throughout the year.

-An evaluation of the project found that 92% of participants in the Asthma Mitigation Project felt comfortable with their home visitor (community health worker, Promotora, or other type) and 96% felt that their home visitor respected their families’ cultural, racial, or ethnic beliefs and values.
+An evaluation of the Asthma Mitigation Project found that 92% of participants felt comfortable with their home visitor (Community Health Worker, Promotora, or other type) and 96% felt that their home visitor respected their families’ cultural, racial, or ethnic beliefs and values.

 Learn more about asthma home visiting services: Explore RAMP’s asthma home visiting services directory, which provides basic information about asthma home visiting programs in California, including service areas, services provided, client eligibility and contact information.